• Free Tours

 Music Museum

 This is interesting for music lovers out there.
 Here you will find a collection of around 2,000 instruments from all over the world of which 500 are on display.
-Travel through time exploring instruments and music from the middle ages right up to the modern-day.
+Travel through time exploring instruments and music from the Middle Ages right up to the modern day.

 They run concerts and workshops, so it is worth checking out their website to see what’s on during your visit.
 The tour finishes in an interactive hall where you can have a bash at playing some instruments yourself.
 It is a great hit with kids for sure.